 I want to find out what may have caused your injury problem in the first place.
 Is it due to overtraining, a recurrence of an old injury, or something else in your medical history?
 In order to do that I need to spend time asking questions about the circumstances of your injury problem, your medical history, your training plan for any sports you are involved in and any history of previous injury.
 Knowing this important information enables me to put the pieces of the puzzle together and work out what went wrong.

 Checking foot and lower limb alignment, muscle activation, balance, flexibility and range of movement using some simple tests.
 A more detailed Strength and Flexibility assessment or Gait Analysis may be advised if you are an athlete.

 Checking for any painful areas, signs of high pressure on the foot, range and quality of movement, circulation, sensation and joint mobility.
 At this point I may suggest referring you for special tests such as MRI scanning if the cause of your injury problem is unclear.

 Gait analysis is a posh term for, literally, watching you walk and run!
 The aim is to check movement patterns which may be contributing to injury or pain.

-This may be as simple as watching you walk up and down in the corridor using the Mark 1 Eyeball, right up to more complex assessments using a treadmill with multiple cameras to record data.
+This may be as simple as watching you walk up and down in the corridor using the Mark 1 Eyeball, right up to more complex assessments using a treadmill with high resolution video to capture important data.